MicrosoftDocs/Viva/Viva/glint/setup/glint-product-feedback.md

 ### Make a suggestion

 - Tell us what we can do better.
-You have the option to:
+You can:
   - Include a screenshot
   - Include a screen recording
   - Upload files